 Measure the total square footage of the areas where the drywall will be installed.
-Multiply the width times the height of each wall or ceiling where drywall will be installed.
-Prepare a spreadsheet identifying all walls or ceiling sections and add all the quantities.
+Multiply the width times the height of each wall or ceiling area, then add all of the quantities together to get a total square-foot amount.

 03Estimate Drywall Tape

 Using the total number of drywall sheets needed, multiply by the perimeter of each sheet to determine the linear feet of joint tape for the drywall.
 The perimeter of a 4-by-8 sheet is 16 feet; the perimeter of a 4-by-12 sheet is 20 feet.
 For example, if you need 55 4-by-8 sheets, the total tape needed is:

-The result will be the total amount of linear feet for the project.
-Most rolls of tape contain 500 feet, so divide your total by 500 to determine how much tape you will need.
+Most rolls of tape contain 500 feet, so divide your total by 500 to determine how many rolls tape you will need.
 Once that you know how many rolls of drywall tape is required, multiply by the cost per roll.

 04Estimate Joint Compound

-You'll probably need about .053 pounds per square foot of drywall.
-So, multiply the total number of square feet by .053 to determine how many pounds of compound you'll need.
-For example, if you are putting up 400 square feet of dry wall, you would need about 21.2 pounds (400 x .053) of compound.
+As a general rule, estimate 0.053 pounds of mud per square foot of drywall.
+So, multiply the total number of square feet by 0.053 to determine how many pounds of compound you'll need.
+For example, if you are putting up 1,600 square feet of drywall, you would need:

 05Estimate Drywall Screws

-When estimating drywall you will also need to know how many screws are needed.
 To determine the pounds of screws required, divide the square footage of drywall by 300.
 For example, if you have 1,600 square feet of drywall:

 06Estimate Corner Beads

-Keep in mind that prices of items vary in different locations.
 Finally, add your markup for profit and overhead.
-Small companies can set between 15 to 20 percent, while other companies should set between 10 to 20 percent, depending on location, size, and other factors that could alter your quote.
+Small companies can set between 15 to 20 percent markup, while other companies may set between 10 to 20 percent, depending on the location, size of the job, and other factors that might alter your quote.

-Many contractors have a tough time when estimating and completing take-offs for drywall works, but estimating the amount of drywall and other materials needed for a project is really a simple task.
+Many contractors have a tough time when estimating and completing take-offs for drywall work, but figuring the amount of drywall and other materials needed for a project is really a simple task.
 Follow the same steps that professionals and large companies use to count drywall sheets, mud, tape, screws, and corner bead.
 Once you have an idea of the quantities, you can quickly calculate the total materials cost.